 Did a little experiment with mixes for starting seeds.
 The “Stone” medium on the left is an E.B.
-Stone “Seed Starter Mix” that I purchased.
+Stone “Seed Starter” Mix that I purchased.
 The bag says it contains primarily peat moss and perlite.

 The “Alder” medium on the right is a mixture that I made up using two parts E.B.
 Stone “Seed Starter Mix” (so, peat moss and perlite), two parts compost (from the Miramar Greenery in San Diego), and one part dirt from my yard (sandy loam).

 My aim was to see what effect including soil and compost would have.
-I sowed Corvair spinach in both mixes.
-My observation is that adding soil and compost had a beneficial effect.
-Wouldn’t you agree?
+I sowed Corvair spinach and Gabriella onions in both mixes.
+Here is what the onions looked like after a few weeks: